 How to keep illnesses away in the family

-If anything turns family dynamics upside down, it's when someone at home gets sick.
+If something turns family dynamics upside down, it is when someone at home gets sick.

-And when it comes to an infectious disease HELP!
-They fall into bed one after the other and, usually, it is your turn to attend to them even if you feel just as terrible.
+And when it comes to an infectious disease, HELP!
+They fall into bed one after another and, usually, it's your turn to take care of them even if you feel just as terrible.

-You would have to live in a bubble to eradicate colds, colds, flu or infectious diseases that come with changes in weather, or by bacteria and viruses that float in the environment .
+You would have to live in a bubble to eradicate colds, colds, flu or infectious diseases that arrive with changes in climate, or due to bacteria and viruses that float in the environment .

-But here you are going to learn how to keep diseases away in the family with a full immune system and other important actions.
+But here you are going to learn how to ward off illnesses as a family with a fully functioning immune system and other important actions.

 The most common way to contract an infectious disease is through germs that are passed from one person to another.
 Also, by an infected animal.

 Just imagine.
-Someone near you coughs or sneezes and bacteria, viruses, or germs shoot out and enter your body.
+Someone near you coughs or sneezes and bacteria, viruses or germs are released and enter your body.
 After a few hours or days you feel the discomfort.
-And you, who don't even remember the incident, wonder: where did I get it?
+And you, who don't even remember the incident, wonder: where did I get infected?

-From then on, it is enough to give your partner a kiss or hug your children so that the disease has free rein at home.
+From then on, all you have to do is kiss your partner or hug your children so that the disease has free rein at home.

-Table tops, toys, handrails, handles, keys, and more are receptors for many germs .
-For example, if you grab a handle that someone else with the flu had taken, then touch your eyes, mouth, or nose without washing your hands, you could infect yourself and your loved ones.
+The surfaces of tables, toys, handrails, handles, keys and more are receptors for many germs .
+For example, if you grab a handle that someone else with the flu had grabbed, then touch your eyes, mouth, or nose without washing your hands, you could infect yourself and the rest of your loved ones.

-If you want to know how to keep diseases away in the family, everyone has to take action both inside and out.
+If you want to know how to prevent illnesses as a family, everyone has to take measures both inside and out.

-And it is that if they do not have a strong immune system nothing will prevent infections from taking over the home .
-But if they do not take hygiene and coexistence measures, it will be difficult for them not to continue to get infected year after year.
+And if they do not have a strong immune system, nothing will prevent infections from taking over the home .
+But if they do not take hygiene and coexistence measures, it will be difficult for them not to continue getting infected year after year.

-How to take care of yourself from outside
+How to take care of yourself from the outside

-- See that everyone washes their hands with soap and water frequently.
-It is the most effective to keep microbes at bay:
+- Make sure everyone washes their hands with soap and water frequently.
+It is the most effective way to keep microbes at bay:

-- Before, during and after preparing food, or eating.
+- Before, during and after preparing food, or when eating.

-- Arriving from school, university, the office or from the street.
+- When you arrive from school, university, the office or from the street.

 - Before and after caring for someone who is sick, treating wounds or cuts.

-- After using the bathroom, changing diapers, or cleaning up a child who has gone to the bathroom.
+- After using the bathroom, changing diapers, or cleaning up a child who went to the bathroom.

-- After blowing your nose, coughing, sneezing, or wiping a child's nose.
+- After blowing your nose, coughing, sneezing, or wiping a child's snot.

-- After touching animals, their food, or their droppings.
+- After touching animals, their food or their excrement.

 - After touching garbage.

-- When coughing or sneezing, cover your mouth and nose with a flexed elbow or a tissue .
-Discard the tissue in a bin with a lid and wash your hands.
+- When coughing or sneezing, cover your mouth and nose with your bent elbow or a tissue .
+Throw the tissue into a covered trash can and wash your hands.

 - Clean and disinfect all surfaces in your home , particularly those that are touched regularly, such as doorknobs, toys, faucets, or phone screens.